51·çÁ÷¹ÙÍø Home

 Wilderness surrounds Fairbanks, yet highways, airlines, fiber and satellites firmly connect it to the world.
 So you can attend and earn your degree online from anywhere.

-In Fairbanks, you’ll find the Troth Yeddha’ Campus, the 51·çÁ÷¹ÙÍø Community and Technical College and the Interior Alaska Campus.
+In Fairbanks, you’ll find the Troth Yeddha’ Campus and the 51·çÁ÷¹ÙÍø Community and Technical College.
 Beyond, regional campuses serve Kotzebue, Bethel, Nome and Dillingham.
 Research sites can take you to Kodiak in the south, Juneau in the east and Toolik Lake above the Arctic Circle.

 News and events